 The Castleman Quartet Program is a unique 7-week summer program for intensive study and performance of chamber music and solo repertory, founded in 1970 by violinist Charles Castleman.
-This coming summer will be its 50th season.
+This summer is its 50th year.
 Joseph Silverstein, former Boston Symphony concertmaster, former music director of the Utah Symphony and Chautauqua Festival, said in the Winter 1989 issue of Chamber Music magazine: “Summer programs such as Charlie Castleman’s Quartet Program, and Marlboro and Tanglewood, have developed such a level of expertise and repertoire that was unknown 25 years ago.”
 Yo-Yo Ma calls it “the best program of its kind… a training ground for lifemanship“.

 Masterclasses have been given at the program by such other renowned performers as Itzhak Perlman, Josef Gingold, Edith Peinemann, Walter Trampler, and members of the Juilliard and Guarneri Quartets.
 The Bergonzi, Ciompi, Cleveland, Emerson, New Zealand, Orion, St Petersburg, Tokyo, Vermeer and Ying Quartets have performed and coached at the program.